openstack-infra/infra-specs/specs/zuulv3-3rd-party-ci.rst

 <http://git.openstack.org/cgit/openstack-infra/puppet-openstackci/tree/manifests/single_node_ci.pp>`__
 for puppet.

-We will focus on on creating a playbook(s) and related documentation that does an all-in-one setup that focuses on 3rd party CI specifics.
+We will focus on creating a playbook(s) and related documentation that does an all-in-one setup that focuses on 3rd party CI specifics.

 Pros